fdq09eca/cs50w-pset2/README.md

   will eventually be associated with every message the user sends.
 If a user closes the page and returns to your app later, the display name should still be remembered.

+  - use a form(_Jinja_) or a prompt(_JS_, by client browser) to obtain the client name, and store it in the client's localstorage
+  - > it is totally JS, you need it to be in the `localStorage` not `sessionStorage` for enabling user to not input their name everytime.

 - **Channel Creation**: Any user should be able to create a new channel, so long as its name doesn’t conflict with the name of an existing channel.

+  - channel should be mark with unique id/name
+  - Dynamic url (_flask_)

 - **Channel List**: Users should be able to see a list of all current channels, and selecting one should allow the user to view the channel.
 We leave it to you to decide how to display such a list.

+  - an `accordion` from _bs4_
+  - allow user to create a channel, using _flask_ form.
+  - make sure it is using `socketio` and `emit`
+    - people should see a new channel being created in real-time

-- **Messages View**: Once a channel is selected, the user should see any messages that have already been sent in that channel, up to a maximum of 100 messages.
-Your app should only store the 100 most recent messages per channel in server-side memory.
+- **Messages View**: Once a channel is selected, the user should see any messages that have already been sent in that channel, _up to a maximum of 100 messages_.
+Your app should only store the 100 most _recent messages per channel in server-side memory_.

+  - use a `counter` in view function
+  - conversation should be marked with `counter`
+  - use a `session` to store the recent 100 messages of **each channel**, replace if `key (counter)` is repeated
+  - or use `list` and `pop`?

 - **Sending Messages**: Once in a channel, users should be able to send text messages to others the channel.
 When a user sends a message, their display name and the timestamp of the message should